acastro917/tracking/README.md

-Airport Flight Info Scraper
+This my try to o a tracking system base on the Airport Flight Info Scraper from mheadd
 ===========================

-ScraperWiki + Tropo for SMS enabled flight information from the PHL International Airport.
+ScraperWiki + Tropo for SMS enabled trackinght information from the my application.